LungCellAtlas/scRNAseq_pipelines/README.md

 ```

-#### testrun the installed pipeline:
+### testrun the installed pipeline:

-We made a testrun script "LCA_pipeline_testrun.sh" with a small toy dataset (downloaded during pipeline setup above) to make sure
+We made a testrun script "LCA_pipeline_testrun.sh" with a small toy dataset from https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.2/5k_pbmc_v3 (downloaded automatically during pipeline setup above) to make sure
 that your pipeline works as expected.
-The script can be run with only one line in terminal, and should take about half an hour to run (depending on your computing power).
+The script can be run with only one line in terminal, and should take between half an hour and a few hours to run (depending on your computing power).
 It runs the entire pipeline on the toy data,
-and automatically (?should we make this optional?) transfers the output files to the Helmholtz server using secure file transfer.
+and includes an option to transfer the output files, exluding .bam and .bai files, to a secure storage at the Helmholtz Center in Munich, Germany.
-Note!
+[@LISA check this] Note!
 The script should be run from a secure environment to ensure the file transfer really is secure!

 Detailed documentation on how to use the script is available under
 ```